Skip to Content

 Annual Progress Review

-Student progress is reviewed annually, by an independent progress review panel, until the student has completed the Research Degree Programme (RDP).
+Student progress is reviewed annually, by an independent progress review panel, until the student has completed the Research Degree Programme.
 Schools should ensure that students know what is expected of them for Annual Progress Review (APR).
 School should provide details of the type of student submission that is required for students completing each year of study, including any other information/requirements that the School deems appropriate for the discipline.

 Panel members should be provided with previous APR reports, or the differentiation report if applicable, prior to holding the APR meeting, to enable members to consider the student’s progress.
+No member of the APR Panel should receive documentation directly from the student.

 Students registered for the PhD by Published Works normally complete the programme within one year of registration, and therefore are not expected to engage in Annual Progress Review.

-• Regulatory Requirements
+Regulatory Requirements

-The Study Regulations for Research Degree Programmes, regulation 6.5 outlines the requirements for APR.
+The Study Regulations for Research Degree Programmes, regulation 5.5 outlines the requirements for APR.
 While the exact format of the Annual Progress Review is determined, at School level, by discipline, year of study and full-time/part-time status, it must contain the following three elements:

 1. A written submission from the student.